aicrumb/aicrumb/README.md

 # crumb (mia)

-she/xe, been into ML for 8 years
+she/xe, been into ML/programming for 8 years

 twitter https://twitter.com/aicrumb